Skip to content

 Settings.getHapticsSupportLevel()Returns the device’s HapticSupport level

-Settings.forceHapticsSupportLevel(level)(Android only) Override the detected support level
+Settings.forceHapticsSupportLevel(level)(Android only) Override the detected support level.
+Intended for testing/debugging fallback behavior.

 Settings.enableImpulseCompositionMode(state: boolean)(Android only) Enable or disable impulse composition mode